EdoardoChidichimo/HyperIT/hyperit/paper/paper.md

 # Statement of need

 For the past two decades, social neuroscience has addressed the interpersonal neural dynamics of interacting persons through the hyperscanning paradigm [@dumas_inter-brain_2010].
 Synchrony and other statistical properties have been prioritised in these analyses, although most measures remain of the parametric type despite neural activity and coordination dynamics often being distinctly nonlinear. `HyperIT` presents the first principled and unified analysis framework for hyperscanning data using nonparametric measures.
+More than this, for the first time it combines and offers canonical measures of dependency and causality with the most recent measures of information dynamics.

 Between interacting persons, we observe coordination and communication on various scales of organisation whose unit of transfer we can loosely describe as \textit{information}.
 Whilst the idea of interpersonal information transfer may appear intuitive \textit{prima facie}, it is not exactly clear how to define information, let alone measure its content, distribution, transfer, storage, modification, and other informational dynamics.
 Thus, an elegant definition and quantification of information that is \textit{mathematically precise and consistent} is essential, particularly one that is \textit{content-invariant} and \textit{model-free}; i.e., making no assumptions on the information content itself nor the statistical distributions or relationship model between random variables.

 Information theory, lauded as \textit{the} mathematical theory of communication [@shannon_mathematical_1948], lends itself well to this cause, proffering domain-generality and information as its common currency.
 Originally birthed for the development of communications engineering, various information-theoretic measures have found vast applicability in computer science (e.g., Kolmogorov complexity), economics (e.g., portfolio theory and Kelly gambling), statistics (e.g., Fisher information and hypothesis testing), and probability theory (e.g., limit theorems and large derivations; @cover_elements_2006).
 Information theory has recently earned a notable place in neuroscience, too [@timme_tutorial_2018].

 Of relevance for neuroscientific endeavours, information theory provides measures that can detect linear \textit{and} nonlinear dependencies between continuous time-series signals, allowing researchers to analyse both the correlation and causation between two or more random variables.
-In all, whilst standard measures of correlation and prediction are only sensitive to linear dependencies and only describe the variable's overall relationship, information-theoretic analyses and measures can quantify and more comprehensively describe the dynamics of complex systems that may demonstrate nonlinear dependencies whilst maintaining a particular robustness to noise. `HyperIT` computes well-recognised and validated information-theoretic measures that, for the first time, can be simultaneously applied to both hyperscanning and intra-brain analyses for various neural recordings.
+In all, whilst standard measures of correlation and prediction are only sensitive to linear dependencies and only describe the variable's overall relationship, information-theoretic analyses and measures can quantify and more comprehensively describe the dynamics of complex systems that may demonstrate nonlinear dependencies whilst maintaining a particular robustness to noise. `HyperIT` computes well-recognised and validated information-theoretic measures that, for the first time, can be simultaneously applied to both hyperscanning and intra-brain analyses for various neural recordings whilst uniquely including the most recent measures, decomposing these datasets into their constituent informational dynamics.
 Usefully, and unlike other libraries, `HyperIT` is equipped to handle epoched and event-based data as well as specifying both frequency bands and the level of organisation by comparing channels pairwise or by regions of interest.
 These measures include \textit{(I) mutual information}, \textit{(II) transfer entropy}, and \textit{(III) integrated information decomposition}, described below.

 # Measures